RedHatInsights/insights-host-inventory/docs/_index.md

 | is_marketplace | Boolean

-For example, to query for hosts with insights client version 7 and any subversion the query parameter should be defined as:
+For example, to query for hosts with insights client version 7 and any minor version, the query parameter should be defined as:

 ```text
 ?filter[system_profile][insights_client_version]=7.*